Danko-Lab/E-P_contacts/README.md

 ```
 conda info --envs
 ```
-Activate the environment that you'd like to use
+（3）Activate the environment that you'd like to use

 [Conda 4.6 and later versions (all operating systems):](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 ```